TwinkalParmar-16/calculator-behavior/addition.md

    and press "equals".
 - Then: Display "Out of range message" as the result.

-## Scenario: 6+* is provided as input
+## Scenario: 6+* is provided as input?

 - Given: The calculator is turned on
 - When: Enter "6",
-  and then enter "plus" operator, and enter second "mutiplication" operator, and press "equals".
+  and then enter "plus" operator, and enter the second "mutiplication" operator, and press "equals".
 - Then: Display "Invalid input message" as the result.